Will2Jacks/Controls2024_SohamDas_23CS10068/README.md

 This file runs the simulation of the quadrotor following the specified trajectory and also plots the y,z and angular position of the quadrotor.It also gives any error message(if any) and thus helps in assessing the control force and torque that is applied to the quadrotor.

+### ROS and Turtlesim

+This task involved designing and implementing a PID controller on ROS for turtlesim which takes positon and orientation as input from the user and moves the tuttle to the desired location.

+#### controller.py
+This task uses the rospy library.
+This object oriented python executable script creates a subscriber and a publisher node for communication and control of the turtlebot.
+The PID control has been used here, for the x-position, the y-position and the angular orientation of the bot.
+The 'pose_callback' function implements the pid control on the basis of the data that it receives from the 'publish_control_command'.
+The main function takes the position and orientation as input from the user and tries to make the turtlebot reach that position with the specified orientation.